-On July 31, 2018, we (through our Optoelectronics and Manufacturing division) acquired an optoelectronics solutions business for \$17.5 million, plus up to \$1 million in potential earnout consideration.
-The acquisition was financed with cash on hand and borrowings under our existing revolving bank line of credit.
+Acquisitions.
+In July 2018, we acquired an optoelectronics solutions business for \$17.5 million, plus up to \$1 million in potential contingent consideration, which may be earned over an 18-month period.
+The acquisition was financed with cash on hand and borrowings under our revolving bank line of credit.
+The goodwill recognized for this business is expected to be deductible for income tax purposes.